Posts

 Image

-Just a quick two-day sit in Midleton, a town 30 minutes from Cork.
+Just a quick two-day sit in Midleton, 30 minutes from Cork.
 Milo is a cute little fella and was very easy to look after.
+The people had left and so we entered the home without introduction, encountering a bite-sized bullet of excitement.
+He torpedoed through every room.
+Dat face!
 Here is the look he gives me when he wants more attention.
-What a poser A quick trip into Cork to see 'The English Market'.
+What a poser!
+So darn cute!
+A quick trip into Cork to see 'The English Market'.
 It's right in the middle of Cork and is housed in an 18th-century hall.
 There was heaps of local and organic produce as well as some amazing delis and cheese stalls.
 Sampling the cheeses.
 The next stop is a two-hour drive to stay 4 days in a cottage in Fenit, just out of Tralee in the west of Ireland.

 101. Knocknamota - Ireland - House and Pet Sitting - Episode 27